marwey/ha-3tier-app-workshop/content/introduction/lab1.md

 ![Figure 9](/images/figure9.png)

-Go to the VPC dashboard in your account, select **NAT Gateways** and create one gateway for each of the two public subnets (i.e. Public Subnet A and Public Subnet B) Always make sure you have selected the correct public subnet when creating the gateway.
+Go to the VPC dashboard in your account, select **NAT Gateways** and create one gateway in each of the two public subnets (i.e. Public Subnet A and Public Subnet B) Always make sure you have selected the correct public subnet when creating the gateway.